GeorgeLukoff/cypress-crowdstreet-test/README.md

 Install VSCode from here - https://code.visualstudio.com/download.
 Within VSCode, you can open the repo via File > Open Folder.

 Now that you have the application opened inside of VSCode we can use the built-in terminal to install our NPM packages.
 You can open the terminal via Terminal > New Terminal then type the following to install all of our NPM dependencies - npm install.

+To open Cypress run the following command: npx cypress open